zreigz/web-list/README.md

 ## Configuration

-Set up Redis IP address using system environment variable: `REDIS_MASTER_SERVICE_HOST` If it is not set then `localhost` is used.
+Set up Redis IP address using system environment variable: `REDIS_SERVICE_HOST` If it is not set then `localhost` is used.

 ## Build